Normandy Shewfelt, M.S.W., RSW, RCCFounder, Clinical Leader

-With nearly 30 years experience as a relational psychotherapist and 17 years as a clinical supervisor, I offer both short and long-term counselling & psychotherapy to individuals and couples in Burnaby.
+With nearly 30 years experience as a relational psychotherapist and nearly 20 years as a clinical supervisor, I offer both short and long-term counselling & psychotherapy to individuals, couples and therapists in Burnaby.
 My presence is grounded, knowledgeable, and caring.

 Patience and energy to support you on your path come from both my extensive training and personal experience doing my own deep inner work in therapy.
 I’m honoured by the trust I earn from my clients.
 I’m told that being with me feels calming, empowering and safe and that my clients leave a session feeling supported, more connected with themselves and clearer on their needs.